-The sequence for setting up any PetscSection is the following:
+The sequence for constructing a PetscSection in mode 1 is the following:

-- 1. Specify the range of points, or chart,

-- 2. Specify the number of dofs per point, and

-- 3. Set up the PetscSection.
+- 1. Specify the range of points, or chart, with PetscSectionSetChart(). - 2.
+Specify the number of dofs per point, with PetscSectionSetDof().
+Any values not set will be zero. - 3.
+Set up the PetscSection with PetscSectionSetUp().